 - Sober living program

 At Soledad House, we understand that recovery requires many different approaches and types of treatment.
 You’ll work with our therapists to discover what gives you the best chances of sustainable recovery.
-For more information about our spirituality and recovery programs, give us a call at 866.314.3222.
+For more information about spirituality and addiction, give us a call at 866.314.3222.
 We look forward to helping you find your footing in sobriety.